DominikHrdonka/Horror_text_game/README.md

 # NOTES ON WHAT YET NEEDS TO BE DONE:::::
 # ---------------------------------------
 #
-# - use encapsulation to protect attributes from tampering
 #
+# - dialogue refactor
-# - build options and story for the library location
+# - library - create subclasses of Library
-# - user input must comply with the given choices (so far I will leave it for purpose of testing)
 # -
 # -
 # -
-# - INVENTORY - finish the logic to update inventory choices dynamically
-#             - add option to open inventory to every location
+# -
 #
 #
 #